ray-x/nvim/README.md

 - Menu and tab:

-  - quickui(created a menu for the function/keybind I used less often.
-I can not remember all the commands and keybinds....)
-    But Damn, I spend lots of time configuring it, however, it was used rarely.
-So I end up delete the plugin.
+  - guihua.lua the UI I created for personal use
   - nvim-bufferline.lua: Yes, with lua and neovim only

-- Tools: floatterm, scrollview
+- Tools: Toggleterm, scrollview

 - Move and Edit: